Do you feel lost trying to figure which Forex trading strategies to use?

 And if you’re wrong, you’ll exit your trade when the price closes below the 20MA.

-Now, there are variations of transition trading.
+Now, there are variations of forex strategies for transition trading.

 But the main idea is this: